-Lindsay Neth, a local therapy clinician, recently moved into private practice and needed fresh marketing materials to help her to grow her clientele.
+Lindsay Neth, a local therapy clinician, recently moved into private practice and needed a new website and fresh marketing materials to help her to grow her clientele.

 “Three Steps to a More Positive Social Media Feed“